 Advertised toys are often designed to promote a particular type of play based on a movie or TV program.
 This doesn’t necessarily make them bad toys, but they might limit the play options for your child.
-This can happen if your child only plays with these toys to copy what happens in the TV shows, rather than using his imagination.
+This can happen if your child only plays with these toys to copy what happens in the TV shows, rather than using their imagination.

 The way your child uses a toy is often far more important than the toy itself in determining the toy’s effects on your child’s development.
 Thinking about how your child might play with the toy can help you decide whether it’s the right one for you and your child.